ConceptFusion: Open-set Multimodal 3D Mapping

 \makeatletter \@oldmaketitle\@maketitle {\@oldmaketitle

-{\textbf{\coolname{}} builds \emph{open-set multimodal 3D maps} from RGB images and depth, and features from foundation models like CLIP, DINO, AudioCLIP, etc. These maps are built online, and can be queried for arbitrary concepts specified as text, images, audio samples, or clicks on the 3D map.
+{\textbf{\coolname{}} presents an approach to build \emph{open-set multimodal 3D maps} from RGB images and depth estimates from additional sources such as depth/stereo cameras or lidar, and features from foundation models like CLIP, DINO, AudioCLIP, etc. These maps are built online, and can be queried for arbitrary concepts specified as text, images, audio samples, or clicks on the 3D map.
 The fused features have an implicit understanding of semantic concepts, as evident by visualizing clusters obtained from a K-means algorithm. \coolname{} features are significantly more adept at retaining fine-grained concepts, such as the disney character ``\emph{Baymax}''.
 We also build 3D spatial reasoning modules that enable reasoning about frequently observed spatial relationships.
-We demonstrate the applicability of \coolname{} to the real-world robotic tasks of tabletop manipulation of novel objects, and an urban autonomous driving setting. (\href{\webpage}{Webpage}) } } \makeatother
+We demonstrate the applicability of \coolname{} to the real-world robotic tasks of tabletop manipulation of novel objects, and an urban autonomous driving setting. (\href{\webpage}{Webpage}) } }